About the Regional Integrated Sciences and Assessments Program

 Expanding Capacity to Adapt to Change

 NOAA’s Regional Integrated Sciences and Assessments (RISA) program supports research teams that help expand and build the nation's capacity to prepare for and adapt to climate variability and change.
 Central to the RISA approach are commitments to process, partnership, and trust building.
 RISA teams work with public and private user communities to:

 ● advance understanding of context and risk;

-● innovate products and tools to enhance the use of science in decision making; and
+● innovate services, products and tools to enhance the use of science in decision making; and

 Understanding Policy, Planning and Management Contexts